How to Get Read Confidence

 The Confidence property indicates the accuracy level of the recognized text.
 It provides a numerical score representing the certainty of the OCR system regarding the recognition.

-Is it possible to access confidence levels at the block level in IronOCR?
+Is it possible to access confidence levels at the block level in a C# OCR library?

 Yes, IronOCR allows you to access the confidence level of a block, which represents a collection of one or more paragraphs located closely together.

-What is the purpose of the Choices property in IronOCR?
+What is the purpose of the Choices property in a C# OCR library?

 The Choices property is used to provide alternative word choices and their confidence scores, offering users additional insights into possible text interpretations.